sathiyajith/RESTPulse/README.md

 ## Unit Test
 - Since we cannot emulate a server that provides various responses and under different conditions, I performed unit testing using Python's PyTest package with 4 different tests.
-- The first test checks for proper initialization.
+- The initialization test module ensures that the domains are properly parsed from the endpoints and an entry for each domain is created in dictionary.
-- The second test is kind of like load test where I send 500 requests and check for synchronization.
+- The synchronization test module is similar to load test where I send 500 requests and check for synchronization.
-- The third test ensures handling of different status codes.
+- I came across a mock server that returns different error codes and timeouts based on the parameters passed in the request.
+This server helps in emulating different scenarios.
+The error codes test module ensures handling of different status codes.
-- The fourth test ensures handling of timeouts.
+- The timeouts module ensures handling of timeouts.

 ## Future works
 - The number of HTTP requests can be reduced by delaying the next check for healthier APIs.